YueJack/docker-volume-vsphere/docs/features/shared-volumes-with-NFS.md

 The design here assumes that the admin is responsible to identify remote directories to export and has configured remote servers to export those.
 Specifically, the admin needs to have,
 1. Exported remote directories to be used to host docker volumes.
 1. Configured sufficient permissions for the admins on the Docker host to be able to mount and create folders and files on those directories.
-1. The docker host has the necessary packages of the desired version of NFS installed.
+1. The docker host has the necessary packages of the desired version of NFS client installed.

-1. The admin can use the same remote directory configuration on multiple docker hosts on separate physical hosts and be able to view and use the same volumes on their containers (the applications must be able to synchronize access to shared volumes).
+The admin can use the same remote directory configuration on multiple docker hosts on separate physical hosts and be able to view and use the same volumes on their containers (the applications must be able to synchronize access to shared volumes).

 ### Update plugin configuration
 The plugin needs to be provided the details of the exported diretories and the servers from which to mount them.
 The details are entered into the plugin configuration file at /etc/docker-volume-vsphere.conf in the format as detailed later.